ContainerAideR/ContainerAideR-CI/README.md

 # Continuous Delivery -
-Build a pipeline to shorten the development time needed.
+Build a pipeline to shorten the development time needed, and seamlessly transition into Development / QA / Production stages.
 Jenkins is deployed as a coordinator using Chef for testing/deployment of our resources.

 Our design goals are:
 1. Provide Clean API